Hantavirus infections

 - Consult a professional pest controller if necessary.

-This is how you get rid of dead mice or their droppings:
+How to get rid of dead mice and their excretions:

 - Put gloves and a face mask on.